-- 1. Complete a minimum of 120 semester hours. - 2.
+- 1. Complete a minimum of 121 semester hours.
+(Note: Students who take HE 101, Concepts of Health, instead of two 1.0 hour 100-level physical education activity courses will complete the curriculum with 122 semester hours.) - 2.
 Earn a cumulative academic average of not less than 2.0 in all courses taken at the University.
 The 2.0 cumulative GPA must be earned at the end of the semester prior to the semester that the student applies for graduation. - 3.
 Earn a cumulative academic average of not less than 2.0 in all business courses that are required in the business curriculum (including the business core, the business electives, the business philosophy requirement-business ethics, and the business major.)
 The 2.0 cumulative GPA must be earned at the end of the semester prior to the semester that the student applies for graduation. - 4.
 Earn a cumulative average of not less than 2.0 in all courses that constitute the 24 hours in the business major.
-The 2.0 cumulative GPA must be earned at the end of the semester prior to the semester that the student applies for graduation. - 5.
-Take all senior outcome measures and examinations required by the College (Major Field Test in Business, goal assessments, etc.). - 6.
-Complete, in residence, not less than half of the credit hours which fulfill the combined College core requirements and the major requirements (33.0). - 7.
-Complete the final semester's course work in residence. - 8.
-Complete all senior exit requirements (College of Business Questionnaire; submission of final resume; Jackson State University Graduating Student Survey, etc.).
+The 2.0 cumulative GPA must be earned at the end of the semester prior to the semester that the student applies for graduation.

+5. Take all senior outcome measures and examinations required by the College (Major Field Test in Business, goal assessments, etc.).